rackerlabs/rackspace-how-to/content/cloud-files/choose-a-rackspace-backup-solution.md

 Rackspace Cloud Backup uses a cloud server backup agent called _driveclient_.
-The driveclient agent runs on your cloud server and connects through an application programming interface (API) to retrieve schedules from a central API endpoint location.
+The driveclient agent runs on your cloud server and connects through an API to retrieve schedules from a central
+API endpoint location.
 It also connects to Cloud Files to store backup data.
-The agent enables you to restore the files to any Rackspace cloud server or Rackspace dedicated server to any other cloud server or dedicated server that also runs the agent.
+The agent enables you to restore the files from any Rackspace cloud server or Rackspace dedicated server to any other cloud server or dedicated server that also runs the agent.